jmendezrf/comicBookApp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a sample project using react with React , Router , and good practices

 ## Available Scripts